Kukiwon/rfduino-swift/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+The RFDuino or any other device that you want this library to work with must support Bluetooth Smart (also refered to as Bluetooth Low Energy).
+For now, the external device needs to be in the "peripheral" role.
+You'll also need an iPhone 4S or higher to connect to these devices.

+## Features

+* The plugin comes with a Manager class that allows you to easily:
+  * discover new bluetooth devices
+  * connect to bluetooth devices
+  * find out when a device times out (because it is not visible anymore)
+  * discover services on a bluetooth device
+  * discover characteristics on a bluetooth device
+* It allows you to work with custom UUIDS user in the Bluetooth protocol
+* It comes with an RFDuino class that allows you to easily pass around devices in your code and operate on them:
+  * write data to this device
+  * read data from this device
+  * connect / disconnect from the device

 ## Installation